-This section of the claims accounting narrative is intended to help the public understand the order in which CMS processed claims to produce the proposed CY 2015 OPPS geometric mean costs and the reasons that not all claims could be used.
+This section of the claims accounting narrative is intended to help the public understand the order in which CMS processed claims to produce the final CY 2016 OPPS geometric mean costs and the reasons that not all claims could be used.

-General Information
+General Information:

-To calculate the APC costs that form the basis of OPPS payment rates, CMS must isolate the specific resources associated with a single unique payable procedure (which has a HCPCS code) in each APC.
-Much of the following description, Pre-stage 1 through Stage 3, covers the activity by which CMS:
+To calculate the APC costs that form the basis of OPPS payment rates, CMS must isolate the specific resources associated with a single unique payable procedure (which has a HCPCS code)

+in each APC.
+Much of the following description, Pre-STAGE 1 through STAGE 3, covers the activity by which CMS: